-Summary: The Social Security Trust Fund is basically an interest-bearing I.O.U. from the U.S. Treasury to the U.S. Social Security Administration.
+The Social Security Trust Fund is basically an interest-bearing I.O.U. from the U.S. Treasury to the U.S. Social Security Administration.
+It allows one branch of government to keep track of what it ‘owes’ another branch of government, and thereby plays an accounting role.
 As long as the federal government is committed to using general revenue to cover all shortfalls in Social Security taxes, the trust fund plays no important economic role or in allocating resources.
 However, the recent published shortfall in the trust fund underscores the need for fiscal reform.